 --binlog-format=format, and can also be changed by setting the global (with the SUPER privilege) or session value of the binlog_format server variable.

 Be careful changing the binary log format when using replication.
 The binary log format can only be set by the server for itself.
-Changing the binary log format on a master has no affect on the slave's binary log format.
+Changing the binary log format on a master has no effect on the slave's binary log format.
 This can cause replication to give inconsistent results or to fail.
 Note also that changing the global value does not change the session values of any currently running threads, and with parallel replication, even after the slaves are stopped with STOP SLAVE and restarted, the worker threads keep running until the slave_parallel_threads value is changed.
 A workaround then is to set global

 slave_parallel_threads=0, which will make the threads exit immediately.